 Ensure that naked flames, red hot objects and sparks do not come into contact with the battery as there is a risk of explosion.

 This is located under cover 1 and does not need to be serviced.
-You should not open it or add any fluid.

 Replacing the battery

 As this operation is complex, we advise you to contact an approved Dealer.